phunkie

 Functor Operations

-Tuples implement the Functor type class:
+Both Tuples and Pairs implement the Functor type class:

 $tuple = Tuple(1, 2, 3);